apache/beam/website/src/documentation/transforms/python/other/reshuffle.md

  Adds a temporary random key to each element in a collection, reshuffles these keys, and removes the temporary key.
 This redistributes the elements between workers and returns a collection equivalent to its input collection.
-This is most useful for adjusting paralellism or preventing coupled failures.
+This is most useful for adjusting parallelism or preventing coupled failures.

 ## Examples